Mountains & Rocks

 Red Tops and Green Lake

 From Main Street in Dubois, turn north onto signed Horse Creek Road.
+Drive past the residences and through a section of the Dubois Badlands.
 After several miles the road enters national forest land and becomes unpaved.
 Pay attention to signs and keep following the principal road to Double Cabin Campground.
 Drive past the campground to a large open area.
 Find the trailhead and sign.
 You will want to head up Frontier Creek.
 This is 25 miles from Dubois.
 In dry weather, these roads are easily passable to most passenger vehicles.

 It's actually easier to get onto the right trail by picking up a trail just across the road from the campground entrance.
 Regardless, you are going to be crossing Frontier Creek and heading up the canyon on the right (east) side of the creek.